metasong/iam-data/documents/javascript + operator_277.md

 ---
 There are two kinds of values in JavaScript: primitives and objects.
 The primitive values are: `undefined, null, booleans, numbers, and strings`.
 All other values are objects, including arrays and functions.

-The `plus` operator performs three kinds of conversion: It converts values to primitives, numbers and strings:
+The `plus` operator either add two numbers or concatenate the string(if one is string), performs three kinds of conversion: It converts values to primitives, numbers and strings:
 ## Converting Values ((p)9.1)
 ### Object 'ToPrimitive(input, PreferredType?)'
 The optional parameter PreferredType is either `Number` or `String`.
 It only expresses a preference, the result can always be any primitive value.
 If PreferredType is `Number`, the following steps are performed to convert a value input (§9.1):